What role for Kurds in the ‘new’ Syria? They’re getting mixed messages.

 “One thing that minority groups in Syria learned is that they cannot put down their weapons, because even if Ahmed al-Sharaa says all the right things, there are so many rogue elements in his newly formed military – from the jihadis to the Turkish-backed forces – which played a major role in killing of Alawites,” he says.

-Both those groups have a “strong animosity” toward the Kurds and SDF, Mr. Salih says, so it would “be very unrealistic” for Kurds to trust Mr. Sharaa’s word alone, and give up their military capabilities.
+Both those groups have a “strong animosity” toward the Kurds and SDF, Mr. Salih says, so it would “be very unrealistic” for Kurds to trust Mr. al-Sharaa’s word alone and give up their military capabilities.

 “If the SDF is even partially dismantled, that could be a doomsday scenario for Kurds under the current circumstances, given the violence in the coastal areas and Mr. Sharaa’s own contradictory moves regarding Kurdish rights,” he says.